railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 A new goods-in data entry form opens.
 Enter the supplier in the :guilabel:`Supplier` field and type the reference number from your supplier in the field :guilabel:`Source Document`.

-Now in Product tab , click on Add an item, and select Product, and quantity.In that form the source location is already completed by default because of your supplier selection..
+Now in Product tab, click on Add an item and select Product & quantity.
+In that form the source location is already completed by default because of your supplier selection.
 You should then give the destination location where you will place the products.
 For example, enter ``Stock``.
 At this stage, you can set a Serial number for traceability (this function will be described later in this chapter, so leave this field empty for the moment).

-Once the form has been completed, you can click save & close that wizard.
+Once the form has been completed, you can click on `save` button & close that wizard.

-Now in Additional info tab, You can select the Delivery method either partial or All at once.
+Now in `Additional info` tab, You can select the Delivery method either partial or All at once.
 Confirm this incoming shipment.

-Next go to Incoming Products , in list view you will find your created incoming shipment, open that order,you can find buttons on that form , :guilabel:`Process Partially` and `Process Entirely`.
-(Process Partially button available only if you have select delivery method partially in additional info tab of Incoming shipment)
+Next go to Incoming Products, in list view you will find your created incoming shipment, open that order, you can find buttons on that form, :guilabel:`Process Partially` and `Process Entirely`.
+(Process Partially button available only if you have select delivery method partially in `Additional info` tab of Incoming shipment)

 If you click , the wizard open and seems like following figure, for example 18 quantity of Datacard product,